 Are you considering a pair of skin skis?
 In this post, I'll share my experience with classic skin skis (specifically my Rossignol R-Skins).

-I stopped by Pioneer Midwest in Osseo, and when they heard about my plan to classic ski the City of Lakes, American Birkie, and the Norwegian Birken, the guys there said skin skis were the only way to go.
+I went to Pioneer Midwest in Osseo and explained my situation.
+After listening to my plans, the guys there said skin skis were the way to go.
 I was initially skeptical, but they explained their reasoning.
-First, they said the conditions change so much in a ski marathon that the best wax will likely be different throughout the race (especially on the mountainous course in Norway), and skin skis can handle changing conditions better than waxed skis.
-Second, the Norwegian Birken is often held in warm conditions and the City of Lakes is often held on artificial snow, both of which are difficult conditions for choosing wax even if you are an expert, so having guaranteed high-performing kick with the skin skis takes away a lot of the guesswork.
-Finally, they said ski shops in Norway are selling about 90% skin skis this year (2019 season).
+First, they said the conditions change so much in a ski marathon that the best wax will likely be different throughout the race, and skin skis can handle changing conditions better than waxed skis.
+Second, they pointed out that warm weather and artificial snow are difficult conditions for choosing wax even if you are an expert, so having guaranteed high-performing kick with the skin skis takes away a lot of the guesswork.
+Finally, they said ski shops in Norway are selling about 90% skin skis.
 Those all seemed like good reasons, but hearing that the Norwegian shops are now selling mainly skin skis really convinced me.
-I know the Scandinavians really value their skiing traditions, so I figure they wouldn’t switch to skin skis unless the advantages were significant.
+I know the Scandinavians really value their skiing traditions, so I figured they wouldn’t switch to skin skis unless the advantages were significant.

-After a 15km warm-up, I compared 5km on the R-Skins followed by 5km on the S-Labs.
+After a 15km easy warm-up, I compared 5km on the R-Skins followed by 5km on the S-Labs.
 I waxed both skis with Start Green glide wax and applied three layers of Swix Green kick wax to the S-Labs.
-I tried to ski the entire 25km at a consistent effort.
-The results proved that the R-Skins were a good choice for me.
+I tried to ski the entire 25km at a consistent effort, and the results proved that the R-Skins were a good choice for me.
 I averaged 3:55/km with the R-Skins and 4:05/km with the S-Labs.
-The max speed on the R-Skins was 1:48/km and the max speed on the S-Labs was exactly the same at 1:48/km.
+My max speed on the R-Skins was 1:48/km and the max speed on the S-Labs was exactly the same at 1:48/km.
 The S-Labs did feel just a little bit faster on the downhills, but as long as I stayed in the tracks, the R-Skins’ glide was nearly as good.
 The big difference was the kick.
 I had solid kick with the R-Skins throughout the test and only slipped once or twice the entire time.
 Even though I think I chose the correct kick wax for my S-Labs, I had to concentrate much more while striding up hills, and I definitely slipped more often.
-Overall, I just felt better on the R-Skins and I will most likely use them for all my classic races this year.
-The hills at the Birkie and at the Birken will be longer and steeper, and from what I experienced today, I know the R-Skins will be the better choice for me in that situation.
+The tracks were a glazed in some areas, which is a condition that skins handle well.